michalskimateusz/travcorp-tours/README.md

 ## To start this application:

-In the project directory, you can run:
+In the project directory, after downloading files please run run:

+### `npm install`

+Then, to start, please run:

 ### `npm run dev`